acwatt/docs/README.md

 This repository is the documentation for the open source project Gogs.

+## What is Gogs?
+Gogs allows you to deploy a local Git server for a single machine or a small network.
+It lets you clone and push code using HTTP and SSH protocols, and provides a nice web UI with common features such as Pull Requests and Issues.

 ## Contributing

 Fork, update and submit a pull request.
 No matter how big or small, your changes are welcome!